demianriccardi/p5-HackaMol/README.md

 the "viscosity" of setting up computations and managing data.

-The library is organized into two regions: HackaMol, the core (contained here) that has classes for atoms and molecules, and HackaMolX, the extensions, such as HackaMolX::PDB, a parser for protein databank files, and HackaMolX::Calculator, an abstract calculator for coercing computational chemistry, that use the core.
+The library is organized into two regions: HackaMol, the core (contained here) that has classes for atoms and molecules, and HackaMol::X, the extensions, such as HackaMol::X::PDB (TODO), a parser for protein databank files,  and HackaMol::X::Calculator, an abstract calculator for coercing computational chemistry, that use the core.
 The three major goals of the core are for it to be well-tested, well-documented, and easy to install.
 The goal of the extensions is to provide a more flexible space for researchers to develop and share new methods that use the core.
-Extensions are in the works, but the HackaMolX namespace has not been established yet!

 HackaMol uses *[Math::Vector::Real](https://metacpan.org/module/Math::Vector::Real)* (MVR) for all the vector operations.
 MVR is a lightweight solution with a fast XS dropin that overlaps very